idmonz/ahft/docs/ROADMAP_v38.md

 # Helios Nexus Roadmap (v38)

 **Status**: Completed with the release of v38.0.0 on 2025-07-06.
+Patch v38.6r-1 fixes a compile error in patch 6.
 Patch v38.6.0 introduces refined entry thresholds and leverage clamp.
 Patch v38.5.0 introduces a risk capsule and partial exits.
 Patch v38.4-r1 adds Bayesian tuning and transfer improvements.
 Patch v38.3.0 adds multi-symbol DistRL and commission-gate fixes; v38.2r-1 fixed commission handling and v38.2.0 refined risk controls.

 The v38 major update, codenamed **"Helios Nexus"**, introduces a structured series of enhancements.
 Each phase has concrete goals and validation steps.